• Menu

 chemical hair color dye onto hair roots

-These brands have 5 or more problematic ingredients inside their formulation.
+These brands have five or more problematic ingredients inside their formulation.
 The number of problematic ingredients is listed next to the name.
-Some of these brands may advertise themselves as more natural, but in order for us to rank them higher, they would need to improve their formulations a bit.
+Some of these worst hair dye brands brands may advertise themselves as more natural, but to rank them higher, they would need to improve their formulations slightly.

 • Aveda (6 bad ingredients)